NightSongs/LightCDNet/README.md

 ## Notice

-The code is being sorted out, and it will be integrated in [Open-CD](https://github.com/likyoo/open-cd/tree/main) later, so stay tuned!
+The code has been integrated into [Open-CD](https://github.com/likyoo/open-cd/tree/main), welcome to use it!

 ## Environment installation